magdaarques/varia_jam/README.md

 ## What language  are we going to visual code?

 Visual code with [Hydra](https://hydra.ojack.xyz/docs/) is a live code-able video synth and coding environment that runs directly in the browser.

-The creator is Olivia Jack you can listen [podcast.Artist and hackers.
+Olivia Jack is the creator.
+You can listen [podcast.Artist and hackers.
 Ep 10.
 Art tools: Live coding with Hydra](https://www.artistsandhackers.org/hydra) talking about the project.

 We said that hydra is our queer-livevisual-coding.

 ## What Hydra can do?